PeterLeSouchu/PeterLeSouchu/README.md

 ###

 <p align="left">Young developer with a passion for new technologies, programming, and AI.
-Eager to learn 📚, I constantly seek to expand my skills and stay on top of the latest innovations. <br><br>I’m currently working on React/Next.js projects.</p>
+Eager to learn 📚, I constantly seek to expand my skills and stay on top of the latest innovations. <br><br>I’m working on Next.js web application, allowing you to manage your deposits.</p>

 ###